rubypowell-sketch/web-based-cms-spring-2026/docs/STYLEGUIDE.md

 ### 1. Voice & Tone
 * **Be Direct:** Use the imperative mood. (e.g., "Click Save," not "You should click Save").
 * **Be Friendly but Professional:** Avoid slang, but don't sound like a robot.
-* **Use Plain Language:** Use guidelines set forth by Digital.gov so the content can be accessible and easy to understand..
+* **Use Plain Language:** Use guidelines set forth by Digital.gov so the content can be accessible and easy to understand.
 * **Active Voice:** "The system sends an email" (Good) vs. "An email is sent by the system" (Bad).

 ### 2. Formatting Rules